 Field Notes

-It’s mainly written for other professionals — particularly camera assistants, operators, Sony users and aspiring cinematographers — but I’ll be honest, I didn’t expect anyone to find it especially interesting.
-It’s a mix of technical notes, experiments and the kind of daydreamy thoughts I suspect only 1% of people in this industry ever think about.
+It’s mainly written for other professionals — particularly camera assistants, operators, Sony users and aspiring cinematographers — but I’ll be honest, I don’t expect most people to find it interesting.
+It’s a mix of technical notes, experiments and the kind of daydreamy thoughts I suspect only 1% of us ever think about.
+But if you are in that 1% — welcome!

 Camera Tech Indulgence & The Rush Design VCT Plate for the Sony Venice